 One last thing: If you don’t like opinions that aren’t yours, or wouldn’t like it if someone were to barely talk about the actual song but whatever he or she wants to talk about, you might not like this post.

 I fear for Jungkook’s solo career.
 It’s obvious he’s gonna go solo in the future, and based on this song and the fact he looks up to people like Zion.
 T and Justin Bieber, he’ll most likely aim for the R&B route.
 I’m aware now that the term ‘R&B” is much broader than I thought.
-To be more clear, the R&B I don’t like whatsoever songs that are too chill for your own good and the singer’s voice sounds delicate.
+To be more clear, the R&B I don’t like whatsoever songs that are too chill for your own good and the singer’s voice sounds delicate, like the stuff Crush and Dean make to name a few.
 They remind me of shit ballads that are designed to make the singer sound good and not have the instrumental overshadow her.

 Begin tries to be different from that by having the chorus be more uptempo with added instruments, but that just makes it worse because it doesn’t match with the vocal melody.
 I will give the song this though; The stage for Begin was mesmerizing.
 It’s one of my most vivid memories from the Wings concert.
 Pity about the music.